Insights

 “Face” is a crucial aspect of understanding Vietnamese business.
 Despite the significant progress in modernization, a strong sense of tradition remains deeply ingrained in the culture.

-Vietnamese are inclined to uphold societal and cultural norms, and one of which dictates that self-image is closely tied to social standing.
 Central to this concept is the idea of “face,” symbolizing an individual’s reputation, dignity, and prestige.
 This expands to business culture, as Vietnamese enterprises will try to save face for both parties while conducting business.

 respect partners and clients